Long-time dynamics of small solutions to 1$d$ cubic nonlinear Schr\"odinger equations with a trapping potential: Weighted estimates

 First of all, we also have the following observation based on \eqref{eq:boot3}, \eqref{eq:boot4} and \eqref{eq:boot5}. \begin{lem} Given the estimates \eqref{eq:boot3}, \eqref{eq:boot4} and \eqref{eq:boot5}, one can choose an appropriate $\beta>\alpha>0$ such that

 and

 \end{lem}

-The point here is that we can get rid of the mild growth in \eqref{eq:boot3} and \eqref{eq:boot4}.
+The point here is that we can eliminate the mild growth in \eqref{eq:boot3} and \eqref{eq:boot4}.
 These estimates will be helpful in our pointwise estimates for $\tilde{f}\left(t,k\right)$ later on. \begin{proof} To obtain the desired result, we apply the dyadic decomposition in time.
 For the low frequency part, we consider